Cartier1288/noise.aseprite-extension/README.md

 ## Noise Method Support

 1. "Dot" noise.
-I don't know an official name, but this refers simply to randomly placing dots of the foreground color or current brush around the canvas with a certain chance per pixel.
+I don't know an official name, but this refers simply to painting dots on the canvas with a certain chance per pixel with a color picked randomly from a selection or a premade brush.
 2. Perlin noise.
 The quintessential pseudo-random noise function.
     * +Animation.
     * +Tiling.
+    * +Octaves/Layering.
     ![Perlin Noise Example](examples/perlin-shortened.gif)
 3. Voronoi noise.
     * +Animation.